-1.4 Integrated Reasoning Section
+1.5 Integrated Reasoning Section

-The Integrated Reasoning section measures your ability to understand and evaluate multiple sources and types of information-graphic, numeric, and verbal-as they relate to one another; use both quantitative and verbal reasoning to solve complex problems; and solve multiple problems in relation to one another.
+The Integrated Reasoning section highlights the relevant skills that business managers in today's data-driven world need in order to analyze sophisticated streams of data and solve complex problems.
+It measures your ability to understand and evaluate multiple sources and types of information-graphic, numeric, and verbal-as they relate to one another.
+This section will require you to use both quantitative and verbal reasoning to solve complex problems and solve multiple problems in relation to one another.